BrowserStackCE/browserstack-examples-cucumber-testng/README.md

 ### Run a specific test on BrowserStack

 In this section, we will run a single test on Chrome browser on Browserstack.
-To change test capabilities for this configuration, please refer to the `single` object in `bs.json` file.
+To change test capabilities for this configuration, please refer to the [`browserstack-single.yml`](src/test/resources/conf/browserstack-single.yml) file.

 - How to run the test?